 I have been in a cooking slump for last few days.
-Short rib I made the other night didn’t cook in time for dinner, I burned my husband’s breakfast (I was making ‘Bull’s eye’-toast with egg in the middle), mango I bought was all dried out inside when I cut it, apples I bought were all bruised, kiwis were not ripe…….
+Short rib I made the other night didn’t cook in time for dinner, I burned my husband’s breakfast (I was making ‘Bull’s eye’-toast with egg in the middle-yup very complicated breakfast), mango I bought for mango relish was dried out inside when I cut it, apples I bought were all bruised, kiwis were not ripe…

 So I stepped a way from the kitchen….no more cooking for a few days.
 Christina, put down your spatula and especially that knife…Take a deep breath and step away from the kitchen.

-So my husband hit Mcdoland’s for breakfast on his way to work, we ate out every single night and I barely opened the refrigerator.
+So my husband hit Mcdonalds for breakfast on his way to work and we ate out every single night and I barely opened the refrigerator.

 Today, I caught a glimpse of my unloved kitchen while I hung out at our backyard with the dogs.

 I took a deep breath and bravely walk towards it.
-I stroke my little innocent stand mixer and oven.
+My stand mixer and oven look at me with their ‘dough’ eyes.
 They didn’t do anything wrong….ok, I’m going to bake Christmas cookies.
 Maybe Baby Jesus will give me extra strength that I needed to get out of this cooking slump.
-Happy Holidays, everyone!
+Sometimes you just need to step away and take a little break.
+Everything is going to be ok.
+Time fixes and heals everything.

 3 cups flour (and more for rolling)